pillmuncher/hornet/docs/Glossary.md

   atomic literals.
 The body is a conjunction of zero or more literals; the head holds at most one.
 There are three forms:

-    *FactÜ: a clause with a non-empty head and an empty body (φ).
+    *Fact*: a clause with a non-empty head and an empty body (φ).
 Asserts that φ is unconditionally true.
 In Hornet:
     `db.tell(φ)`.